20 Unnecessary Baby Products You Don't Need

-There are some obvious needs: good diapers, a safe car seat and stroller (or maybe an awesome travel system!), a baby monitor system, a baby carrier, and a comprehensive diaper bag to tote around baby’s supplies.
-But some other baby essentials on the market seem more superfluous (and silly) than essential!
+There are some obvious things you'll need to prepare yourself for a baby's arrival: good diapers, a safe car seat and stroller (or maybe an awesome travel system!), a baby monitor system, a baby carrier, and a comprehensive diaper bag to tote around baby’s supplies.
+But here are some things you probably won't be needing!

-- Diaper stacker: What is that small, hanging tent that comes with baby’s bedroom set?
+- Diaper stacker: What is that small, hanging tent that comes with the baby’s bedroom set?
 That’s a diaper stacker!
-A super-organized place to house baby’s diapers.
+A super-organized place to house baby diapers.
 This might seem like a cute idea until mom breaks a diaper tab and can’t reach the stacker from the changing table.

 - Wipe warmer: These devices aim to keep baby wipes warm so that your baby won't feel a cold wipe on their bum.
 This idea certainly seems luxurious.
 However, these devices may be solving a non-existent problem, and product feedback from parents on shopping sites indicates additional hassles including product cleaning and lid malfunctions.
 For parents with sensitive babies, some good sensitive baby wipes may provide enough softness to ease diapering.